chase-mortensen/chase-mortensen.github.io/content/about/about-me.md

 {{< figure src="/assets/about/graduation.jpg" >}}

 Here's a few quick facts about me:
-* I'm a musician, artist, uncle, skier, mountain biker, pickleballer, and, since January, vegan.
+* I'm a musician, artist, uncle, skier, mountain biker, and avid pickleballer.
 * I love being outside and I've been trying to propagate succulents lately.
 * I've struggled to really get into any books for a while - I miss sitting down and reading for hours and not consciously thinking about the fact I'm reading every few minutes.
 Currently, I'm trying to get back into reading with [Good Omens](https://www.amazon.com/Good-Omens-Accurate-Prophecies-Nutter/dp/0060853980) - and I'm enjoying it quite a bit.
 * I binge-watched The Good Place and got a little teary-eyed during the final episode.